 Save on Heating and Cooling

 A metal roof is an excellent insulator and saves money on heating and cooling.
-Compared to an asphalt roof which is a paper based material, a metal roof is a proven to withstand harsh weather like storm, strong sun, and high winds.
-Metal roofs have a higher solar reflectance and heat dissipation rating than asphalt shingles which directly impacts your heating and cooling costs.
+Compared to an asphalt roof, a paper-based material, tests prove a metal roof withstands harsh weather like storms, strong sun, and high winds better.
+Metal roofs have a higher solar reflectance and heat dissipation rating than asphalt shingles, which directly impacts your heating and cooling costs.